-During the year to 31 March 2022, the company continued to focus on developing and seeking planning on key large sites, whilst continuing to trade in sites.
+During the year to 31 March 2023, the company continued to focus on developing and seeking planning permission for strategic development sites, whilst continuing to trade in sites.

 It is anticipated that the company will continue to follow the same model for the foreseeable future, whilst also actively working to identify and secure further opportunities to utilise its property development expertise, by working with third party landowners seeking to bring forward potential development sites.